wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ## Get Ingested Delta Counters with Spy

-Your Wavefront instance includes an HTTP endpoint that returns a sampling of ingested [delta counters](delta_counters.html).
+Your Wavefront instance includes an HTTP endpoint that returns a sample of ingested [delta counters](delta_counters.html).
 The data you see are the aggregated points in each minute bucket that Wavefront stores **post aggregation**, not the individual points that were sent to Wavefront.

 You can use the returned list to help you answer questions like:
 * Show me some ingested delta counters with names that start with the prefix `Cust`.